Google Map Tours of the Bible – Module 2 guided by JQuisumbing

 Click LINK 14 – MERIBAH??

-You hovering over an area of the Paran Desert.
+You are now hovering over another area of the Paran Desert.

 Vs1: Death of Miriam (sister to Moses)